iamgroot42/personal-website/content/post/advrob_aug/index.md

 subtitle: "A recent [bug discovery](https://tanelp.github.io/posts/a-bug-that-plagues-thousands-of-open-source-ml-projects/) on Pytorch+Numpy got me thinking: how much does this bug impact adversarial robustness?"

 # Summary for listings and search engines
-summary: Re-running adversarial training with fixed data augmentation.
+summary: "A recent [bug discovery](https://tanelp.github.io/posts/a-bug-that-plagues-thousands-of-open-source-ml-projects/) on Pytorch+Numpy got me thinking: how much does this bug impact adversarial robustness?"

 # Link this post with a project
 projects: []